 Store the leftovers in an airtight container and refrigerate for up to 4 days.
 Before serving, stir the hummus well and then top it with a good glug of olive oil for extra freshness.

-I don't usually peel the red bell peppers when making this hummus (to save time and to add more smoky flavor) and I've never had a problem with it.
+I don't usually peel the red bell peppers when making this hummus (to save time and also add more smoky flavor) and I've never had a problem with it.
 Once blended with the rest of the ingredients, you won't taste or find any pieces of the roasted pepper skin in the hummus.

 Yes, transfer the hummus to a freezer-safe container or bag and freeze for up to 3 months.
 To serve, thaw in the fridge overnight and give it a good stir before plating.
 Finish with a drizzle of olive oil.